clean-code-craft-tcq-1/reimagined-design-patterns-SreeKiruthika/README.md

 # Bridge
-- This method is structural design pattern and is used in large cases where multi level split is feasible as objects turn out ot be combinations of sub levels
+- This method is structural design pattern
+- It is used in large cases where multi level split is feasible as objects turn out ot be combinations of sub levels

+**How it works**
+- In case the product is characteristed by 3 parameters say shape , colour and type , then the 3^3 = 27  comibinations are possible , hence it might need a lot of objects to be created.
+Incase if a new type is to be added, then many objects are to be created.
+- Instead if a class for shape, clas for colour and class for type is created, then the classess can be combined with the needed parameter ffrom each class to create object

+**Use case**
 - It is used in cases where a larger number of class objects would be created / needed , but in which they turn out to be combination of objects that can be split into base objects
 - Use the Bridge pattern when you want to divide and organize a monolithic class that has several variants of some functionality.
 - Use the pattern when you need to extend a class in several orthogonal (independent) dimensions.

+**Pros**
 - Also this method can be used for prototype projects which is subject to further enhancement of base features
-- In case of Platform independent implementation this method is significant, but becomes complex if multiple levels are to be realised
+- In case of Platform independent implementation this method is significant.
+- Easy to maintain and enhancement

+**Cons**
+- Becomes complex if multiple levels are to be realised

+**Real World use case**
-- Application : Variant handing applications or combination leading system applications
+- Variant handing applications
+- Combination use case applications